Materials-Consortia/OPTIMADE/optimade.rst

     In this case, **field** refers to the name part of the name-value pairs of JSON objects.

 **Trajectory**
-    A Trajectory contains data belonging to a set of structures.
+    A Trajectory contains data belonging to a sequence of structures.
     Usually this data will come from molecular dynamics simulations.
-    It can however also contain data from structures that are related in an different way.
+    It can however also contain data from structures that are related in a different way.
     For example the successive structures from a Monte Carlo simulation.

 **Frame**